sukhmancs/bladborne/README.md

 # Usage:

-Download the executable from the Releases tab.
+Download the executable from Releases tab.